kdflowerucsd/cse15l-lab-reports/labreport1.md

 The working directory was /home/lecture1.
 I got that output because it changed the working directory, and is letting me know that the current directory has now changed to /lecture1/messages.
 The output is not an error.

 ![Image](cdfile.PNG)
 The working directory was /home/lecture1/messages.
+I got this output because you cannot change directories into a file.
+Thus, this is an error because you cannot cd a file.

 # ls command examples
 ![Image](lsnoarg.PNG)